jeeneo/dejpeg/README.md

 <details>
 <summary><h3>credits and license</h3></summary>

-This is a GUI for a select amount of `1x` ONNX processing models, used under their respective licenses (Apache 2.0)
+This is a GUI for `1x` image processing models, used under their respective licenses

 DeJPEG v4 and onward is licensed under [AGPLv3-or-later](https://spdx.org/licenses/AGPL-3.0-or-later.html) Older versions (v3 and under) are under GPLv3-only.